TuberculosisSpecimen/diss/_dissertation/Section_1-1-1.md

 sectiondisplay: 1
 subsectiondisplay: 1
 ---
+<b>Please use the buttons above to toggle the opacity of images and text.</b>

 # 1.1.1 Tuberculous Cultures

 In developing the corpus and image dataset for this dissertation (0.x.x; x.1.x), I ran across a bulk of images that surprised me. <span class="opaque-lines">Out of the thousands of images which my coders and I processed a huge percentage of them [around 50% at present count] had little to do with the kinds of examination which rely on an extractivist construction of the specimen</span> (0.x.x).
 What does a <span class="opaque-lines">child selling postage seals </span>(fig. 1), an architectural floor-plan for a sanatorium (fig. 2), an image of a filthy room (fig. 3), <span class="opaque-lines"><span class="partial-lines">images of children studying in heavy coats</span></span> (fig. 4), and a photograph of a cottage (fig. 5) have to do with the scientific understandings of the disease?
-What about a photograph of idyllic mountain resort (fig. 6), a portrait of a doctor taken for a conference (fig. 7), or a graphic of a flapper dancing with death (fig. 8) <span class="partial-lines">have to do with the ways doctors saw and treated their patients</span>?
+What about a photograph of idyllic mountain resort (fig. 6), a portrait of a doctor taken for a conference (fig. 7), or a graphic of a flapper dancing with death (fig. 8) have to do with the ways doctors saw and treated their patients?

 <img id="Knopf_1922_0003_Cropped" class="opaque" src="{{ site.baseurl }}/assets/items/Knopf_1922_0003_Cropped_opaque.jpg">